sapslaj/morbius/README.md

 ### Destinations

 * `DiscardDestination` - A dummy destination that simply does a JSON marshall and then throws the result away.
 Used mainly in development.
-* `StdoutDestination` - Outputs the flow to stdout in JSON format.
+* `StdoutDestination` - Outputs the flow to stdout in JSON or logfmt format.
 Useful for testing and debugging.
-* `ElasticsearchDestination` - Indexes the flow into an [Elasticsearch](https://www.elastic.co/elasticsearch/) index
+* `ElasticsearchDestination` - Indexes the flow into an [Elasticsearch](https://www.elastic.co/elasticsearch/) index.
-* `LokiDestination` - Pushes the flow to [Loki](https://grafana.com/oss/loki/)
+* `LokiDestination` - Pushes the flow to [Loki](https://grafana.com/oss/loki/).
+* `PrometheusDestination` - Aggregates flow information info metrics and exposes those in the `:http/metrics` endpoint.

 ## Use Case